telerik/blazor-docs/components/combobox/events.md

 ---
 title: Events
-page_title: DropDownList for Blazor | Events
+page_title: ComboBox for Blazor | Events
-description: Events in the DropDownList for Blazor
+description: Events in the ComboBox for Blazor
 slug: components/combobox/events
-tags: telerik,blazor,dropdown,list,dropdownlist,events
+tags: telerik,blazor,combobox,combo,events
 published: true
 position: 20
 ---

-# Events
+# ComboBox Events

-This article explains the events available in the Telerik DropDownList for Blazor:
+This article explains the events available in the Telerik ComboBox for Blazor:

 * [ValueChanged](#valuechanged)
 * `OnChange` - inherited event that you should not use, but you may see in the intellisense